 - Clubyamba Luxury Holiday Village: Located just a few blocks away from the beach in Yamba, the hotel is locally owned and known for its peaceful garden setting.

 - Yamba YHA: They are committed to operating sustainability and offer centrally located backpacker accommodation.

 READ MORE: Guide to Visiting the Charming Town of Yamba

 Byron Bay – 2-3 days

-Byron Bay is one of the top destinations for backpackers in Australia, and we won’t be the only ones to add it to your “must visit” list.
+Byron Bay is one of the top destinations in Australia, and we won’t be the only ones to add it to your “must visit” list.
 It’s one of the best beach towns in Australia (maybe even the best) with an amazing vibe, great restaurants, boutique shopping, fantastic beaches, and everything in between.
-We love Byron.
-We fell in love in Byron.
-IWe got engaged in Byron.
-Byron will always be a very special place for me.
+It is a must stop for anyone driving from Gold Coast to Sydney.

 It’s a town we can go back to again and again without ever getting tired of its charm and appeal.
 We suggest you plan to spend at least 2-3 days in Byron, but we won’t be surprised if you end up hanging around for a LOT longer.

 Things to Do in Byron Bay